sod2003/portfolio/README.md

 ### Java

-* Fundamentals - A collection of code examples for Java.
+* Fundamentals - Code examples for Java fundamentals.

 * Java-Design-Patterns - A collection of my explorations in Design Patterns using Java.